Buy Our Books Actionable tips and preventive awareness

 • Stool may contain mucus

-• Normally vomiting is absent
+• Normally, vomiting is absent

-• Pets normally do not lose weight
+• Dogs normally do not lose weight

 Large Intestinal diarrhea can be caused by the following: